popers/LocalSpeedPRO/README.md

 docker compose up -d
 ```

-Your SpeedtestLog dashboard will be accessible at: http://your-server-ip:8002
+Your LocalSpeed PRO dashboard will be accessible at: http://your-server-ip:8002